Advances in Quantum Genetic Algorithms: Introduction

 The problem of tracking moving objects in videos is memory-intensive in face of high-quality and many-frame videos.
 As noted in the ease of adapting QGAs to different contexts, Zhang \emph{et al.} implemented a QGA assisted by Deep Learning on the fitness selection process to address that problem \cite{zhang2023quantum}.
 Their model was robust to environmental noise and changes in motion states, the relevant properties for this context.

 Fuzzy-based GAs share several properties with regular quantum genetic algorithms, such as emulating superposition and entanglement.
 For this reason, it was used to optimize a fog-based multimedia transmission schedule in the context of the Internet of Multimedia Things.
-The model was faster and more accurate than the other famous classical optimization routines, in addition to privilege diversity during the iteration of the algorithm \cite{zanbouri2023new}.
+The model was faster and more accurate than the other famous classical optimization routines, in addition to privilege diversity during the algorithm iteration \cite{zanbouri2023new}.